GoogleCloudPlatform/cluster-toolkit/docs/tutorials/openfoam/spack-openfoam.md

 To avoid incurring ongoing charges we will want to destroy our cluster.

 For this we need to return to our cloud shell terminal.
-Run `exit` in the terminal to close the SSH connection to the login node:
+Run `exit` in the terminal to close the SSH connection to the controller node:

-> **_NOTE:_** If you are accessing the login node terminal via a separate pop-up
+> **_NOTE:_** If you are accessing the controller node terminal via a separate pop-up
 > then make sure to call `exit` in the pop-up window.

 ```bash